Chingu-Solo/solo-koala-77/README.md

 #### Functionality

 - [x] Text typed into the custom text (type something) box should immediately change the sample text in each font card
-- [ ] The sample text should return to the default sample if the input box (type something) no longer has any input
+- [x] The sample text should return to the default sample if the input box (type something) no longer has any input
-- [ ] Font size chooser should have at least four sizes and should immediately change the sample text font size in each font card
+- [x] Font size chooser should have at least four sizes and should immediately change the sample text font size in each font card
 - [ ] Implement the clickable 'reset' icon on the far right of the major navigation; it should reset the page as if the page were reloaded _(do not actually reset the page)_
-- [ ] On load, the page should display fonts sorted by current popularity, as returned by the Google Fonts Developer API _(see below)_
+- [x] On load, the page should display fonts sorted by current popularity, as returned by the Google Fonts Developer API _(see below)_
-- [ ] The search feature should be fully functional and should display matching fonts (it's up to you if you want to do this via a 'submit' or through onchange)
+- [x] The search feature should be fully functional and should display matching fonts (it's up to you if you want to do this via a 'submit' or through onchange)
-- [ ] When the search input is cleared (via reset button or manually), the fonts should automaticaly display sorted by poplarity again
+- [ ] When the search input is cleared (via reset button or manually), the fonts should automaticaly display sorted by popularity again

 #### Other

-- [ ] Your repo needs to have a robust README.md
+- [x] Your repo needs to have a robust README.md
 - [ ] Make sure that there are no errors in the developer console before submitting

 ### **Extras (Not Required)**